True Fungi (Eumycophyta) 1

 grown longitudinally in the mycelium of their hosts.

-structures in the Sphaeropsidales:
+the following plates for characteristic structures in the Sphaeropsidales:

 Plate 150 = Pycnidia types: Zythis fragariae, Dendrophoma